Benr444/Dayline/Dayline Development/src/stucture.md

 - getIdentifier()

-    - `Each frame inside a Dayline has a unique identifier number that can be used to call it up from the main Dayline object its associateed with`
+    - `Each dFrame on a webpage has a unique number associated with it`
     - `Calling this function returns that number`

 - getCategory()